Ruam Thai Sang Chart would welcome Gen Prayut if he wants to move

 published : 8 Nov 2022 at 14:22

-Ruam Thai Sang Chart would welcome Prime Minister Prayut Chan-o-cha if he decided to move from Palang Pracharat, party leader Pirapan Salirathavibhanga said on Tuesday.
+Ruam Thai Sang Chart would welcome Prime Minister Prayut Chan-o-cha if he decided to move from Palang Pracharath, party leader Pirapan Salirathavibhaga said on Tuesday.

 Mr Pirapan is also an adviser to the prime minister, but he said he did not know what Gen Prayut planned to do.
 There had been no discussion with the prime minister about a possible move.
 For now, Gen Prayut was tied up with Apec summit preparations.

-It was a subject that only Gen Prayuth himself could address, the Ruam Thai Sang Chart leader said.
+It was a subject that only Gen Prayut himself could address, the Ruam Thai Sang Chart leader said.
 The prime minister spoke with him only about work.

 He said Gen Prayut’s political participation would benefit any party he joined.